donalharrison/no1_system/docs/core/Statuses.md

 ## Hidden
 #### Variable
-Attempts to Perceive you require Hits >= your Hidden rating.
+Attempts to Perceive you require Hits in a Perceive result set greater than your Hidden rating.
+If you take any Action other than to Shift, your Hidden rating becomes 0.

 ## Prone
 #### Fixed